rigoudyg/climaf/doc/installing.rst

    and those final results which are not explicitly copied elsewhere;
    defaults to ~/tmp/climaf_cache.

- - CLIMAF_REMOTE_CACHE : a directory for remote data used for storing intermediate results, and those final results which are not explicitly copied elsewhere; defaults to ~/tmp/climaf_cache/remote_data.
+ - CLIMAF_REMOTE_CACHE : a directory used for storing local copies of remote data; defaults to $CLIMAF_CACHE/remote_data.

  - CLIMAF_LOG_LEVEL and CLIMAF_LOGFILE_LEVEL : for setting the
    verbosity level on stderr (resp. on file climaf.log); defaults to